 You might also enjoy reading: How To Start Investing: What I Learnt After 6 Months Of Investing In The Stock Market

-How to use a zero based budget
+How to use zero based budgeting

 You can use some of the best money saving apps around to help you with your zero based budget.
 Monzo is particularly helpful due to it’s easy budgeting feature.

-You can deposit your income for the month, and use Monzo for all of your expenses- you can even open a savings account with Monzo.
+You can deposit your income for the month, and use Monzo for all of your expenses.
+You can even open a savings account with Monzo.

 Monzo will automatically categorise your spending in the app which makes it a really painless way to track your expenditure.
 You can set your budget for each category, and Monzo will automatically notify you if you are going to exceed your budget for that category.